What’s on TV this Christmas 2019?

 Airs: Boxing Day at 6:20pm, 27th December at 7pm

-The traditional kids’s sitcom is ready for a festive reboot, with Mackenzie Criminal changing Jon Pertwee because the eponymous scarecrow who involves life.
-Based mostly on the traditional kids’s books by Barbara Euphan Todd, it can include two hour-long episodes.

-Each have been written by Detectorists star Criminal himself, with a slew of comedy legends – together with Michael Palin, Zoë Wanamaker, Steve Pemberton and Vicki Pepperdine – becoming a member of him within the solid.
+Each had been written by Detectorists star Criminal himself, with a slew of comedy legends – together with Michael Palin, Zoë Wanamaker, Steve Pemberton and Vicki Pepperdine – becoming a member of him within the forged.

-- Bask in some seasonal cheer with It’s a Fantastic Life and traditional romcom The Vacation on NOW TV [Watch now] (sponsored hyperlink)

 Name The Midwife – BBC One